Bet £10, Get £10 - BETDAQ

 Bettors who use short odds will win far more bets than those who bet long.

 Mathematically speaking, placing a bet at 1.50 gives you a 66% chance of winning your bet.
-As you move towards 2.00, your chances get nearer to 50/50.
-Beyond 2.00, the odds are well stacked in the bookie’s favour.
+As you move towards 2.00, your chances get nearer 50/50.
+Beyond 2.00, the odds are stacked well in the bookie’s favour.

 If you’re looking to profit on a regular basis, it’s probably best to bet using short odds.
 However, you will need to place a lot of bets.